Pahrump Peak

 April 16, 2009

-While I work on the trip report Pahrump Peak in our hotel room, downstairs Dinah is trying her luck on the machines.
+While I work on the trip report Pahrump Peak in our hotel room, downstairs Dinah is trying her luck on the slot machines.
 Between the two of us, though, I expect to have a more satisfying evening!

-On the return, we descended more directly to the drainage, avoiding the steep slopes we had climbed earlier.
+On the return, we descended more directly to the wash, avoiding the steep slopes we had climbed earlier.
 The walk back across the flats was unavoidable of course, but looking back, the sun now low in the sky, Pahrump Peak showed off its colours.

 Parked at the trailhead: Pahrump Peak on the right